-The most important benefits of the program are increased safety for your customers and employees, protection of your business investment, long-term resilience of your business and the comfort/security of knowing that you are well prepared.
-Your employees will also be trained in the discipline of disaster preparedness for themselves and their families.
+The benefits of the program are increased safety for your customers and employees, protection of your business investment, long-term resilience of your business and the security of knowing that you are well prepared.
+Your employees should also be trained in the discipline of disaster preparedness for themselves and their families.

 As a tangible measure of your diligence to protect your customers, employees and business investment, the program offers Readiness Certificates at various levels which you can display in your place of business, on your letterhead/website or on your advertisements.
 They are awarded at the following levels: